JaelineGranda/SecondRepo/README.md

 HTML
 CSS

-Status: Project is ongoing as of 09/30/2020
+Status: Project is complete as of 10/07/2020

 Contact Info:
 Jaeline Granda